AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. In the upper-right corner of the page, tap **[!UICONTROL Save]**.

 When you finish creating a batch set preset, you apply it to one or more empty asset folders, upload assets to the folder, then create your image set or spin set, depending on the preset type you chose.
-See [Applying batch set presets to one or more folders](#apply-bsp).
+See [About applying batch set presets to folders](#apply-bsp).

 ### Preset Details, Set Naming Convention, and Rule Results - RegX options {#features-options-bsp}